 Youth ages 11-18 can join Scouts BSA after completing the fifth grade or after earning their Arrow of Light in Cub Scouts.

 What's the cost?

 The membership fee to join Scouts BSA is $33 per year and is pro-rated.

 Other costs for uniforms, activities, and camping trips are not

 included in the membership fee.
 Fundraising programs are

 available to help keep costs low.

-How does Boy Scouts include parents and guardians?
+How does Scouts BSA include parents and guardians?

 Scouting is a volunteer-led program.
 Each Scout troop is